Colorblaze/cc_project/README.txt

 Hello my name is Laura.

+Crazy Muffin in your lovely Garden Shed, where an old guy lives since 1982.